 Other relevant facts

 For more information, larger companies, such as TNCs (transnational companies), tend to offer official CSR reports on their websites.
-This is to enable customers a valuable insight into their business.
+This is to enable customers an insight into their business.
 For example, Oatly released a report in 2019.

 Finally, CSR is voluntary is most nations.
 The best known exception is India, were CSR is a mandatory part of all larger companies.
 This was established in 2014 and means that larger companies are required to spend 2 % of their income on Corporate Social Responsibility.